agentmodels/agentmodels.org/chapters/5-biases-intro.md

 The previous chapter discussed the problem of learning the utility functions and beliefs of agents from their behavior.
 The MDP and POMDP agent models serve as *generative* models of behavior that can be inverted to learn about the agent.
 The models are a means to the end of modeling the agent's behavior.
 If the agent does not behave optimally, we'd be better off (all other things being equal) using a different model.

 Our main application for learning about agents is learning about human preferences.
 So for a given decision problem, we should ask whether human choices will be optimal (in the MDP or POMDP sense).
 If not, we might consider using an alternative generative model.
 One common alternative model has already been discussed: the agent with softmax noise.
 This model has been used in various IRL papers to deal with human deviations from optimality [cite: young dialogue turn-taking paper, zheng/zhang taxi paper].
 The softmax model is analytically tractable and allows one to use existing MDP and POMDP solution approaches.
 Yet it has limited expressiveness.
 Softmax is a a model of *random* deviations from optimality.
 By averaging over multiple draws of the agent's behavior, the agent's optimal action can be directly inferred.
 (In other words: even without knowing $$\alpha$$ we still have an unbiased estimator of the agent's maximizing action.
 Likewise for other random noise models.)
 However humans may deviate from optimality *systematically*.
-That is, they may take a sub-optimal action (relative to their own preferences) with higher probability than the optimal action.
-[Examples of systematic errors: a student making persistent errors on a series of exams that reflect some misunderstanding.
+That is, they may take a sub-optimal action (relative to their own preferences) with higher probability than the optimal action.[Examples of systematic errors: smoker smokes everyday while wanting to quit, a student making persistent errors on a series of exams that reflect some misunderstanding.
 Optical illusions.]
 In that case, we will need to consider generative models other than the softmax model.

 ### Human deviations from optimal action - Cognitive Bounds